-- After you submit your application and you've provided the necessary documents, we will review your application and may contact you if we have questions. - Once we make a decision, we will mail you a determination letter at the mailing address you gave us. - If approved, this letter will provide a maximum weekly benefit amount you may receive and confirm the dates of your approved leave and claim year.
+- Submit your application and the necessary documents. - We will review your application and may contact you if we have questions. - Once we make a decision, we will mail you a determination letter at the mailing address you gave us. - This letter will tell you your maximum weekly benefit amount and confirm the dates of your approved leave and claim year.